danielmayost/getwave/README.md

 - `--program 222` chooses program number 222.
 - `--broadcasts "2-5,8"` selects a range of broadcasts from 2 to 5, as well as broadcast 8.
 - `--yes` skips the confirmation prompt.
-- `--output "./dist"` designates the 'dist' folder for output files.
+- `--output "./dist"` specifies the 'dist' folder for output files.
 - `-pr 3` indicates that up to 3 files can be downloaded simultaneously.
 - `--index 5` determines the starting index for display and filenames.